Please ensure Javascript is enabled for purposes of website accessibility

 Do Not Give a Recorded Statement

-You should never give a recorded statement to police officers or the insurance company until you have met with a DUI accident attorney.
-Any statement you make can be used against you in the claims process, or if the drunk driving accident case goes to trial.
+You should only give a recorded statement to police officers or the insurance company once you have met with a DUI accident attorney.
+Any statement you make can be used against you in the claims process or if the drunk driving accident case goes to trial.
 Instead, only answer what is asked of you, and do not make any assumptions about what occurred.

 Report the Accident

-You will be shaken following the accident, but it is important that you call the police as soon as you can.
+You will likely be in shock following the accident, but you must call the police as soon as you can.
 This way, there will be an official report of the incident, something you need when you file a car accident claim.

 Gather Evidence